emberjs/website/source/blog/2018-06-22-the-ember-times-issue-52.md

 Be kind,

-the crowd and the Learning Team
+Miguel Braga Gomes, Kenneth Larsen, Jessica Jordan and the Learning Team